-AUBURN, Ala. — During his time at Auburn, kicker Daniel Carlson was one of the most popular members of the football team.
+AUBURN, Ala. — While at Auburn, kicker Daniel Carlson was one of the most popular members of the football team.

 Not much has changed for the soon-to-be pro in the last couple of months.

-The Colorado Springs, Colo., native is the top kicker in the 2018 draft class, and the three-time Lou Groza Award finalist proved it once again when he confirmed to reporters that he didn’t miss one kick at the NFL combine.
-Now it’s a waiting game to see which of the 32 professional teams snag Carlson.
+The Colorado Springs, Colo., native is the top kicker in the 2018 draft class, and the three-time Lou Groza Award finalist proved it once again when he confirmed to reporters that he didn’t miss a kick at the NFL combine.
+Now it’s a waiting game to see which team snags Carlson.

-As expected, most franchises are interested in the SEC’s all-time leading scorer.
+As expected, most of the 32 franchises are interested in the SEC’s all-time leading scorer.

 “Yeah, I would say for the most part it’s teams that have a kicker who’s going to be a free agent or have a guy that struggled last year,” Carlson said.
 “It’s hard to say.
 I’ve interviewed, especially at the combine, with most every team in some way or another.
 Some teams are a little more thorough and I already have a few private workouts set up, but it’s going to be hard to tell.
 As we get closer and closer to draft day I think it’ll be a little more clear.”

-NFL.com has Carlson as a fifth or sixth round pick.
-According to WalterFootball.com, Atlanta, the New York Jets, Chicago, Minnesota, Oakland, Miami and Seattle are among the teams that might be looking to sign a kicker.
+NFL.com has Carlson as a fifth- or sixth-round pick.
+According to WalterFootball.com, Atlanta, the New York Jets, Chicago, Minnesota, Oakland, Miami and Seattle are among the teams that might look to sign a kicker.

-In the weeks leading up to the 2018 NFL Draft, Carlson will be hanging out on the Plains.
+In the weeks leading up to the 2018 NFL Draft, Carlson will hang out on the Plains.
 His draft plans are low-key.

-Carlson has already spent lots of time reflecting on his outstanding career with the Tigers.
-He plans on doing a little more of that before he officially jumps to the next level, too, as he also helps his younger brother, Anders, prepare to take over for Auburn.
+Carlson already has spent lots of time reflecting on his outstanding career with the Tigers.
+He plans on doing a little more of that before he officially jumps to the next level, too, as he also helps his younger brother, Anders, prepare to take over at Auburn.